Sara-Sundin/My-Portfolio---Project-1/README.md

 - Code Institute - I have used small snippets of code in the source code for Love Running and Boardwalk Games projects in the gallery section and contact form.
 - I have used ChatGPT for problem solving and ideas throughout the project.
 - I received some tips from my mentor, mostly in terms of Bootstrap classes that is used.
+-
+## ChatGPT
+I have used ChatGPT throughout the process as a sparring partner for ideas, troubleshooting, and problem-solving.
+Occassionally I have asked ChatGPT on styling CSS solutions that I have copied into the code.

 <hr>
 <hr>